-The proposed mitigation site is located close to culvert No.166/14 along Badulla to Bibila Road (LHS and RHS).
-The failed slope section is located in a sloppy terrain of Adawatta Estate where the natural slope has been cut for the road construction.
-The slope failure has emerged on the left-hand side in the upslope of the road including the road section and the reservation area.
+The proposed mitigation site is located between culvert No.164/10 and 164/11 along Lunugala to Bibila Road.
+The failed slope section is located in the sloppy terrain of Adawatta Estate where the natural slope has been cut for the road construction.
+The slope failure has emerged from the upslope of the road including the road section and the reservation area.
 The elevation of the area is nearly 759 m.
-The extent of site proposed to be mitigated is about 4375 m2.
+The extent of the site proposed to be mitigated is about 866 m2.
 The land ownership of the upslope land is Adawatta Estate and the road reservation is owned by Road Development Authority.
-A natural stream called "Geradiya Ella is flowing at the downslope area.
+The downslope section is owned by private landowners.

-Refer figure 2; Google image of the proposed landslide mitigation site, the surrounding environmental features and service infrastructure.
+Refer figure 2, Google image of the proposed landslide mitigation site, the surrounding environmental features and service infrastructure